- Posterior Tarsal Tunnel Syndrome (Most Common)

 Incision Placement is Key to the Perfect Tarsal Tunnel Release

-Below, Release of the retinaculum and small varicose veins can be seen.
+Above, Release of the retinaculum and small varicose veins can be seen.

-Below, the Muscle has been dissected out and the Deep Fascia identified prior to release.
+Above, the Muscle has been dissected out and the Deep Fascia identified prior to release.
 The fascia compresses the nerve as it goes into the foot.

-Below, Complete release of the fascia to relieve any compression on the nerve as it goes into the foot.
+Above, the Complete release of the fascia to relieve any compression on the nerve as it goes into the foot.